 A special exclusion exists for senior citizens who wish to audit a class.
 Individuals 65 years and older may elect to audit a course if space allows.
 No tuition will be charged to the individual although the student will be responsible for any applicable fees.
-No grade will be issued.
-The student must provide a photo ID documenting the age requirement and complete the auditing form.
-This exclusion cannot be utilized until the late registration period has begun to insure space availability.
+A grade of SR will be assigned to the student at the time of enrollment.
+No credits attempted or completed will be reflected on the student's transcript and no quality points will be awarded.
+The student must provide a photo ID documenting the age requirement or a birth certificate and complete the auditing form.
+This exclusion cannot be utilized until the add registration period has ended to insure space availability for credit seeking students.